The 5 Badass Natural Disasters Facts

 Volcanic Eruptions

-Volcanoes are actually an opening from the inner part of the earth to the surface.
-A volcanic eruption occurs when the pressure on the magma chamber inside the earth increases and magma drifts to the surface through volcanic vents.
-Volcanic eruptions destroy the surrounding areas, planes, and also warm the atmosphere.
+Volcanoes are an opening from the inner part of the Earth to the surface.
+A volcanic eruption occurs when the pressure on the magma chamber inside the planet increases, and magma drifts to the surface through volcanic vents.
+Volcanic eruptions destroy the surrounding areas, and planes also warm the atmosphere.

-The molten particles then adhere to the turbine blades and change their shape, which interferes with the operation of the turbine.
-Large eruptions can affect temperature as ash and droplets of sulfuric acid cover the sun and cool the lower atmosphere.
+The molten particles then adhere to the turbine blades and change shape, interfering with the turbine’s operation.
+Significant eruptions can affect temperature as ash and sulfuric acid droplets cover the sun and cool the lower atmosphere.
 Historically, volcanic winters have caused catastrophic famines.

 Tornadoes

-Tornadoes are strong, violently rotating air storms that extend from clouds to the surface of the earth.
+Tornadoes are strong, violently rotating air storms extending from clouds to the Earth’s surface.
 Some violent tornadoes reach wind speeds of up to 300 miles per hour.
-Tornadoes are usually found in the form of a condensation funnel, also holding several forms depending on the pressure of the air.
+Tornadoes are usually found in the form of a condensation funnel, which also holds several forms depending on the pressure of the air.

-The thunderstorms, which mix cold, humid air with hot air, cause instability and violent tornadoes form.
+The thunderstorms, which mix cold, humid air with hot air, cause instability and violent tornadoes.
 Tornadoes have enough power to destroy the entire city and uproot trees.
 There are such violent storms on all continents except Antarctica.
-Tornadoes vary in intensity regardless of shape, size, and location, although strong tornadoes are usually larger than weak tornadoes.
+Tornadoes vary in intensity regardless of shape, size, and location, although strong tornadoes are usually more significant than weak tornadoes.

 Tsunamis

-Tsunamis or tidal waves formed due to earthquakes, volcanic eruptions or other forms of disturbance in the oceans.
-Such tidal waves will travel thousands of kilometers and hit coastal areas in particular.
-Tsunamis have a higher speed in deep water in the ocean.
-The speed decreases when it approaches coastal areas, but has a higher altitude.
+Tsunamis or tidal waves are formed due to earthquakes, volcanic eruptions, or other forms of disturbance in the oceans.
+Such tidal waves will travel thousands of kilometers and particularly hit coastal areas.
+Tsunamis have a higher speed in deep water in the sea.
+The speed decreases when it approaches coastal regions but has a higher altitude.

 Retrieving waves is the main clue for tsunamis.
 In the deep ocean, tsunami waves can only appear one foot or so high.
 A tsunami trough, the lowest point under the wave crest, often reaches the shore first.
 If it does, it creates a vacuum effect that sucks coastal water from sea-side seas and exposes harbor and sea floors.